 DVSA – Driver and vehicle standards agency.
 The agency responsible for conducting driving tests.
 Jokingly known among instructors as the Devious Agency.

-Grade – Every instructor is graded A or B or A being the best. it used to be 1 to 6 with 6 being best but for some reason nobody understands they cut it down to only two grades.
+Grade – Every instructor is graded A or B with A being the best.
+It used to be 1 to 6 with 6 being best but for some reason nobody understands they cut it down to only two grades.

 DTAM – Driver Trainer Assessment Manager.
 This is an examiner who conducts exams for part 2, part 3 and standards tests

 DTQAM – Driver Trainer Quality Assessment Manager.
 This is an examiner who ranks one above the DTAM.
-They sit in on check tests and parts 2 and 3 watching to see that DTAM’s are doing their job properly.
-This is who you’ll do a check test with if it goes to the third and final attempt.
+They sit in on check tests and part 2’s and parts 3’s watching to see that DTAM’s are doing their job properly.
+This is who you’ll do a standards check with if it goes to the third and final attempt.

 Essential Skills – The DVSA book about driving that all instructors, learners and drivers should know inside out.